banzai-cicd/banzai/README.md

     deploy = true
     deployBranches = /tag\-(.*)|develop/        // regex to determine which branches to deploy deployScriptFile = 'deployScript.sh'        // location of deployScript. defaults to deployScript.sh
-    deploySSHCredId = 'dev-ssh'                 // if deploying over ssh, the credId in Jenkins to use for ssh }
+}
 ```